kimsama/Unity-GoogleData/README.md

 --------
 * It can create an empty google spreadsheet.
 * It can retrieve data from google spreadsheet.
-* It can upload data back to google spreadsheet.
+* It can upload data back to google spreadsheet. (not supported yet)
 * No need to parse any retrieved data, it automatically serializes retrieved data to Unity3D's ScriptableObject.